Thomson TO9+

 The Thomson TO9+ is a home computer introduced by French company Thomson SA in 1986.
 It kept the professional look of the Thomson TO9 by using a separate keyboard (lower end models usually had an integrated keyboard).

 It's based on the Thomson TO8 and fully compatible with it.
 This also enables it to run Thomson MO6 software.
-The computer was designed to be used as a Minitel server and has a built-in V23 modem (with a speed of 1200/75 bauds).
+The computer was designed to be used as a Minitel server and has a built-in V23 modem (with a speed of 1200/75 baud).
 This feature was accessible under BASIC and from the communication software that came with the computer.
 The machine was sold with a word processing program (Paragraphe), a database (Fiches & Dossiers) and a spreadsheet (Multiplan).

 Compared with the TO9, the TO9+ added: